tomorrow-lab-open/td-library/kinect/skeleton-tracking/README.md

 # Skeleton Tracking

-Reusable Kinect skeleton tracking modules, organized by device version.
+Reusable Kinect skeleton tracking modules.

+This function family is organized by **device version**.

 ## Available Versions

-- v1
+- `v1`
-- v2
+- `v2`
-- azure
+- `azure`

 ## Overview

-This function family includes skeleton tracking workflows implemented for different Kinect systems.
+This folder contains Kinect-based skeleton tracking workflows for different Kinect systems.

-Version-specific details are documented in each version folder.
+## Typical Outputs

+- joint positions
+- body or skeleton data
+- tracking state
+- performer presence or player state

+## Notes

+- Output structure may differ between versions
+- Use the version folder that matches your hardware
+- Check each version README for setup and dependency details